 Obesity in the U.K. is rising as more and more of us choose to live sedentary lifestyles, drive more and walk less, and eat products full of ingredients that aren’t very food-like.
-The best thing about starting a vegan diet, is it’s actually really difficult to hold onto those stubborn fat stores around your hips, legs or stomach as you start to reduce the amount of fatty products you eat.
-Animal products are full of fat, as well as other ‘ingredients’ that could make your size increase, like nasty hormones and chemicals that are fed to livestock to increase their yield.
-Yuck, right?
+One of the best things we found about starting a vegan diet, was how difficult it was to hold onto any stubborn fat stores that we weren’t comfortable with.

 3. A Vegan Diet Helps The Environment

 As fewer people consume meat and animal products, they place less demand on the industries that provide these food types.
-Livestock is bred based on demand and the reason our meat and dairy industries are so vile is because of the large consumer market that drives it.
+Livestock is bred based on demand and one of the reasons why our current meat and dairy industries are so vile is because of the large consumer market that drives it.

 Did you know it takes 4,000 gallons of water to produce a day’s worth of food for a meat eater, but only takes 300 gallons for a vegan?
 And it’s not only the planet’s water resources that can benefit from more vegan eaters.

 4. Living Vegan Can Actually Improve Mental Health

-We are strong believers in mental and physical health being directly linked and have noticed increased mental health and clarity since choosing to eat a predominantly plant based diet.
+We are strong believers in mental and physical health being directly linked to what we consume and have noticed increased mental health and clarity since choosing to eat a predominantly plant based diet.
 And is it any wonder?